How well does the vaccine work?

 How do I know if my baby needs the BCG vaccination?

-Your midwife, practice nurse or GP can tell you if a BCG vaccination is recommended for your baby.
+Your midwife, health visitor, practice nurse or GP can tell you if a BCG vaccination is recommended for your baby.

 The NHS leaflet: TB, BCG and your baby (PDF, 191kb) has more information.